stevencombs/retrocombs.github.io/_drafts/2019-06-08-ender3-printed-upgrades.md

 comments: yes
 ---

 In [my last 3D printing post](linkhere) I journaled my experience setting up my new Creality Ender-3 and producing my first print.
-The next step in my 3D Printer journey was to begin printing upgrades.
+The next step in my 3D Printer journey was to begin <kbd>printing</kbd> upgrades.
 This post will capture those upgrades.
 I will update this post regularly.
 I decided to print each upgrade using [MIKA3D black PLA](https://amzn.to/2IecWi0) so the objects would seamlessly blend in with the original design.

 # Printing preparation
 Before I share the 3D printed upgrades, I feel I should share my process to prepare each print for the [Creality Ender-3 printer](https://amzn.to/2EL2hKE).
 I am using Ubuntu Linux on an older Intel i5 based computer and the [Cura](https://ultimaker.com/en/products/ultimaker-cura-software) software but no matter your PC setup, the steps below should be similar: